 A little history

-in the vineyard
+In the vineyard

 The clos covers just over 7.5 hectares – from around 270 metres (above sea level) at the limit of the village, moving up to an adjoining plot of Morey ‘villages’ vines, set at about 300 metres – no intermediate 1er cru here.
 It is a true ‘clos’, being completely within an old wall.
 The ground is stony with a limestone base, the clay content of the vineyard (not surprisingly) increases as you go lower down the slope – the colour of the ground is much lighter higher up.
 It’s quite steep in the top third of the vineyard – close to 20% incline, less so lower down.
-Unlike the neighbouring vineyards, the vines are planted in a north-south direction, this orientation is great for retarding the erosion that piles the soil at the bottom of the slope, but requires a modification to the tractor – otherwise it might tip over.
+Unlike the neighbouring vineyards, the vines are planted in a north-south direction, this orientation is great for retarding the erosion that piles the soil at the bottom of the slope, but requires a modification to the tractor – otherwise, it might tip over.
 The north-south planting provides sun to one side of the vines in the morning and the other side in the afternoon and often results in very ripe grapes.
 One small part of Bonnes-Mares was actually re-classified as Clos de Tart at the time of the AOC implementation – being as it was within the wall around the vineyard, this is the cadastre n°64 plot covering 0.278 hectares in the south of Clos de Tart.
-The rest of clos (and it’s a real, 1.2 km wall) can be found in the cadastre n°60 covering 7.255 hectares.
+The rest of the clos (and it’s a real, 1.2 km-long wall) can be found in the cadastre n°60 covering 7.255 hectares.

 Link to comparitive tasting of Clos de Tart and Clos des Lambrays.

 Clos de Tart

 21220 Morey Saint-Denis